MY START

 REFINING MY SKILLS AT CREEKMOOR

-Serving as the golf course superintendent at The Golf Club at Creekmoor marked a defining chapter in my professional journey.
-Building on the hard-earned lessons from earlier in my career—particularly the challenges and growth I experienced during construction, grow-in, and my first superintendent role—I was able to elevate both my leadership and agronomic management to a new level.
-At Creekmoor, I applied a disciplined, detail-oriented approach to turf health, moisture management and cultural practices.
+Serving as the golf course superintendent at The Golf Club at Creekmoor has been one of great interpersonal growth.
+Building on the hard-earned lessons from earlier in my career—particularly the challenges and growth I experienced during construction, grow-in and my first superintendent role—my interpersonal skills have grown to a new level.
+Creekmoor is a much different golf facility than Drumm Farm.
+Here, I have learned a lot about collaborating with committees and a board of directors.

-My focus has centered on consistency.
-Through my proven agronomic plan I have developed over my time as a superintendent, our team has achieved consistently firm, fast greens and immaculate playing surfaces that haven't gone unnoticed.
+Overall, my focus has centered on consistency.
+Using the proven agronomic plan I have developed over my time as a superintendent, our team has achieved consistently firm, fast greens and immaculate playing surfaces that haven't gone unnoticed.
 Just as importantly, I have built and mentored a highly accountable maintenance team, fostering pride, communication, and shared standards of excellence.
-Budgeting and long-term capital planning became strategic tools rather than reactive necessities.
+I've been very fortunate to have retained many of the same great people I hired many years ago and have learned as much from them as they have from me.

-As a result of my comprehensive approach, Creekmoor has earned a reputation as one of the most finely mainicured golf courses in the Midwest.
-Golfers throughout the Kansas City metropolitan area have come to recognize the course for its championship-level conditions, consistent green speeds, and immaculate overall presentation.
+As a result of my comprehensive and consistent approach, Creekmoor has earned a reputation as one of the most finely manicured golf courses in the Midwest.
+Golfers throughout the Midwest have come to recognize the course for its championship-level conditions, consistent green speeds and immaculate overall presentation.
 My time at Creekmoor represents the culmination of years of growth, learning, and refinement—proof that experience, resilience, and a commitment to excellence can transform both a golf course and a career.

 MY FUTURE

-I am genuinely proud of the work we have accomplished at The Golf Club at Creekmoor and I do not take the idea of leaving lightly—I truly love my job and the team I work with.
+I am genuinely proud of the work we have accomplished at The Golf Club at Creekmoor and I do not take the idea of leaving lightly—I truly love my job and the team.
 I would not consider moving for just any opportunity.
-However, the chance to become the next superintendent at Milburn Country Club is compelling because of the club’s rich tradition, strong membership culture, and commitment to excellence.
-Steve Wilson has spoken highly of how special Milburn is, emphasizing the pride, history, and expectations that set it apart.
+However, the chance to become the next superintendent at Milburn Country Club is compelling because of the club’s rich tradition, strong membership culture and commitment to excellence.
+Steve Wilson has spoken highly of Milburn and how special Milburn truly is, emphasizing the pride, history and expectations that set it apart.
 Those are all qualities that resonate deeply with me.
 I am motivated by the opportunity to take on a new challenge in my career—one that would push me to grow further as a leader and agronomist while contributing to a club with such a respected reputation.
 The prospect of being part of Milburn’s continued success and helping elevate its course conditions to the highest possible level is both exciting and professionally inspiring.